Jordan

 Emilia is, though.
 Very mad.
 All the time.
 So much angry packed into one little witch noodle.

 For the first half of the book, this anger is fantastic.
-She stands up to demons, takes risks she never would have before, and accomplishes plenty without her demon guardian's help—because she doesn't trust him enough to have him on board (thank you literary gods for a main character that doesn't lose all common sense when a hot stranger appears).
+She stands up to demons, takes risks she never would have before, and accomplishes plenty without her demon guardian's help because she doesn't trust him enough to have him on board.

 But.

-The demon Wrath, whom Emilia is tied to, proves his trustworthiness repeatedly by giving her information he doesn't have to, assisting her in her quest for vengeance (even the parts that have no benefit for him), saving her time and again in measures he really doesn't have to, and never taking advantage of her naivete by chaining her into any number of contracts or nefarious plots.
+The demon Wrath, whom Emilia is tied to, proves his trustworthiness time and again by giving her information he doesn't have to, assisting her in her quest for vengeance (even the parts that have no benefit for him), saving her in measures he really doesn't have to, and never taking advantage of her naivete by chaining her into any number of contracts or nefarious plots.

-By the third time Emilia needs rescuing (honestly by the second, but I really wanted the awesome writing and concept to pan out), I was so tired of her shit.
-She could have easily asked her demon ally for help, or at least formulated a plan or some kind of defense before leaving the magic-protected castle Wrath provided for her (maybe a thank you?
-No?).
+By the third time Emilia needed rescuing, I was tired.
+She could have easily asked her demon ally for help, or at least formulated a plan or some kind of defense before leaving the magic-protected castle Wrath provided for her.

 Granted, that could be a little shady, but after all he'd done to help with no gain for himself, plus the fact that he told her what the catch was, is it worth both of them dying to say no?